boolsi/boolsi/README.md

 `$ boolsi target examples/example3.yaml`

-will find all simulations reaching either `A: 0, B: 1, C: 0` or `A: 0, B: 1, C: 1`.
+will find the simulations reaching either `A: 0, B: 1, C: 0` or `A: 0, B: 1, C: 1`.

 <img src="./examples/output4_example3/simulations.pdf.svg"/>

 ## Advanced usage

 BoolSi allows to override simulation process, which can be used to model external influence on the network.
 User can fix the state of any node for the entire simulation (e.g. modeling gene knockout in regulatory networks), or perturb it at any time step (e.g. modeling sensory input in robotics).

 ### Fixed nodes

 To permanently fix the state of a node, specify it under `fixed nodes` section of the input file.
 For example, these lines set the state of node `A` to `0` and `B` to `1` for the entire simulation:

 ```
 fixed nodes: